soot-bit/TrackFormer/README.md

 ## Getting Started

 1. **Clone the repository**:
-2. download datasets to Data directory
+2. download datasets to specific directory in Data
-3. `./split_dataset.sh /path/to/dataset 0.7 0.2 0.1`
+3. train, test split dataset  with `datmaker.sh /path/to/dataset 80 10 10`